10Xofy announces the launch of a new technology for software development. This technology enables one to

 - Your information is better protected.
 No developer has the complete source code.

-With the conventional approach, the maintenance cost over its long life is quite high.
-This is because the same resources who developed the software may not be available to maintain it, and the software gets altered in so many ways that it can turn into a spaghetti — both leading to a long time to locate and fix a problem.
-The smart logging and live monitoring in addition to a visual flow representation help pinpoint the problem to a module and focus programming effort only to that module, thus saving effort and cost.
+The last point is often underestimated but is quite important.
+Typically, the maintenance cost over a software’s long life is quite high — way higher than the development cost.
+It’s not practical to expect the same resources who developed the software to be available to maintain it.
+The software gets altered by many programmers in many ways that it can turn into a spaghetti — both leading to a long time to locate and fix a problem.
+However, MGF prevents this and keeps the application modular throughout its life.
+Further, as said above, it helps pinpoint the problem to a module and focus programming effort only to that module, thus saving effort and cost.